lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

 See [techContext.md](./techContext.md) for tech stack.

 See [systemPatterns.md](./systemPatterns.md) for core components and architecture.
+(This will need updates to reflect multi-channel logic).

 **II.
 Data Models (Simplified - using SQLAlchemy)**